ViktorJp/VPNMON-R2/README.md

 Disclaimer
 ----------
 Use at your own risk.
-I've been using this script successfully for a long time on an Asus RT-AC86U running Merlin FW v386.3_2, v386.4 and v386.5.
+I've been using this script successfully for a long time on an Asus RT-AC86U running Merlin FW v386.3_2, v386.4, and beyond.
+Currently running under v386.7_2 and v388.1.
 Please post any questions you may have to the forums (link below), and I will be happy to assist.

 Links/Forums
 ----------